Timendus/thumby-silicon8/README.md

 I'll request to add Silicon8 to the Thumby "Arcade" once it has been properly tested on the physical product.
-You will then be able to install it with a couple of clickes.
+You will then be able to install it with a couple of clicks.
 Untill then, you will have to manually get the MicroPython files from [`Games/Silicon8`](./Games/Silicon8) in this repository and load them onto your Thumby using the [Thumby IDE](https://tinycircuits.github.io/).